-With our Plus package enabled, AddSearch automatically detects the language of your pages based on meta tags.
-When your users search, the only results displayed are those with the same language as the page you’re on.
-Meaning that your users never get confused by seeing results in a different language.
+AddSearch allows automatic language detection of your pages based on language meta tags.
+When your users search, the language of the search results matches the language of the search page.
+This way your users never get confused by search results displayed in other languages.

-Some sites may want to display all languages together in the search.
-For example, if most your site is in English but a couple of press releases are in another language, you’ll probably want to display all pages together in the search.
+There are cases where you may want to display pages with all the languages together in the results.
+For instance, if you have most of your pages in English and only a few press releases in another language.

 AddSearch uses two methods to determine the language of a page.
 If you have a multilingual website and are seeing different languages mixed together in your search results, please review that you’re using either of these methods to tell AddSearch the language of the page: